Hot accretion onto spiral galaxies: the origin of extended and warped HI discs: Simulation Setup

 \subsection{Code and physics}

 {v_{\rm c, 0}}

 We use the meshless finite-mass (MFM) mode of the GIZMO code \citep{hopkinsNewClassAccurate2015}.
-MFM is a Lagrangian hydrodynamics solver that combines many advantages of traditional smooth particle hydrodynamics (SPH) and grid-based methods.
+MFM is a Lagrangian hydrodynamics solver that combines the advantages of traditional smooth particle hydrodynamics (SPH) and grid-based methods.
 This allows us to track each resolution element and study its evolution as it inflows from the hot CGM onto the warp.
-The simulations are initialized with a disc galaxy embedded in a rotating hot CGM as detailed below, where the axis of rotation of the CGM is misaligned with that of the disc by an angle $\thetam$ (see Figure~\ref{fig:angle_convention}).
+The simulations are initialised with a disc galaxy embedded in a rotating hot CGM as detailed below, where the axis of rotation of the CGM is misaligned with that of the disc by an angle $\thetam$ (see Figure~\ref{fig:angle_convention}).
 We refer to the disc and halo coordinate frames as ($x, y, z$) and ($x^\prime, y^\prime, z^\prime$), respectively, with $y=y^\prime$ oriented along the line of nodes.
 The corresponding spherical coordinates are ($r,\theta,\phi$) and ($r^\prime,\theta^\prime,\phi^\prime)$ with $r=r^\prime$.
 We run four idealised 3D hydrodynamic simulations with $\thetam=0^\circ, 15^\circ, 30^\circ$, and $60^\circ$, where $\thetam=0^\circ$ corresponds to no misalignment.
-Radiative cooling is calculated using the redshift $z=0$ optically thin cooling tables from \citet{wiersmaEffectPhotoionizationCooling2009} with a gas metallicity $Z=0.3\,{\rm Z}_\odot$ as estimated for the Milky-Way CGM \citep{Bregman18}, while disabling optically thick radiative cooling to temperatures lower than $10^4\,{\rm K}$.
-Since our study is focused on the idealised geometry and thermodynamics of gas outside the ISM, the results are not sensitive to the lack of low-temperature cooling.
-We also disable feedback processes in order to focus on the regime where radiative cooling in the CGM dominates over feedback heating (see discussion). `Star formation' is implemented by converting all gas resolution elements with densities $n_{\rm SF} > 10~\mathrm{cm^{-3}}$ into stellar particles.
-Last, simulated gravitational forces include self-gravity between simulated gas and stars and an additional spherical acceleration term $-(\vco^2/r)\hat{r}$ with $\vco = 200\kmsmath$, in order to approximate the gravitational field due to the inner dark matter halo.
-The effects of a non-spherical and potentially tilted halo potential (see section~\ref{sec:hotinflows}) are left for future study.
-We run the simulations for 3~Gyr, with snapshots saved every 5~Myr.
-We analyse snapshots after the flow converges into a steady state where the inner hot CGM phase continuously inflows and spins up, cools, and accretes onto the disc.
-This steady state is achieved typically after $\approx 300\,{\rm Myr}$ as shown below.
+Radiative cooling is calculated using the redshift $z=0$ optically thin cooling tables from \citet{wiersmaEffectPhotoionizationCooling2009} with a gas metallicity $Z=0.3\,{\rm Z}_\odot$ as estimated for the Milky-Way CGM \citep{Bregman18}.
+Optically thick radiative cooling to temperatures lower than $10^4\,{\rm K}$ is not included, since our study is focused on the geometry and thermodynamics of gas outside the ISM, which is largely optically thin at low redshift.
+We also do not include ongoing feedback processes, to focus on the regime where radiative cooling in the CGM dominates over feedback heating.
+Potential effects of ongoing feedback are addressed in the discussion. `Star formation' is implemented by converting all gas resolution elements with densities $n_{\rm SF} > 10~\mathrm{cm^{-3}}$ into stellar particles.
+Gravitational forces are calculated including both self-gravity between simulated gas and stars, and an additional spherical acceleration term $-(\vco^2/r)\hat{r}$ with $\vco = 200\kmsmath$ in order to approximate the gravitational field due to the inner dark matter halo.
+The effects of a non-spherical and/or tilted halo potential (see section~\ref{sec:hotinflows}) are left for future study.
+We run the simulations for $8\,{\rm Gyr}$.